Ada-Developers-Academy/core-unit-2/modifying-in-sql/modifying-tables-in-sql.md

 Depending on the data that was already in the `nyt_weeks` column, Postgres may or may not be able to covert the column type automatically.

-In our case, we tried to run the modification without the `USING` clause, and Postgres failed.
+In our case, we first tried to run the modification without the `USING` clause, and Postgres failed.
 It recommended running the command again with the `nyt_weeks::boolean` conversion expression.

 </details>